Functions

 Returns the tangent of a FLOAT.

-These functions are used to manipulate strings or to create a string representation of another value.
+These functions are used to manipulate STRING values or to create a STRING representation of another value.

 Function Signature Description